raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 ### Connection Sharing {#sharing}

-As previously specified for DNS over TCP {{!RFC7766}}, to mitigate the risk of unintentional server overload, DNS clients MUST take care to minimize the number of concurrent TCP connections made to any individual server.
+As previously specified for DNS over TCP {{!RFC7766}}:

+       To mitigate the risk of unintentional server overload, DNS clients MUST take care to minimize the number of concurrent TCP connections made to any individual server.
 It is RECOMMENDED that for any given client/server interaction there SHOULD be no more than one connection for regular queries, one for zone transfers, and one for each protocol that is being used on top of TCP (for example, if the resolver was using TLS).
 However, it is noted that certain primary/secondary configurations with many busy zones might need to use more than one TCP connection for zone transfers for operational reasons (for example, to support concurrent transfers of multiple zones).

 A single server may support multiple services, including DNS Updates
 {{!RFC2136}}, DNS Push Notifications {{?I-D.ietf-dnssd-push}},